boo1ean/NordCms/README.md

 Please note that you cannot render inline nodes using the block widget.

-###Using Cms with Bootstrap
+###Using NordCms with Bootstrap

-Cms comes with view files that can be used with my [Bootstrap extension](http://www.yiiframework.com/extension/bootstrap).
+NordCms comes with a theme that can be used with my [Bootstrap extension](http://www.yiiframework.com/extension/bootstrap).

 To enable the bootstrap theme you first need to download and setup Bootstrap.
 When you have Bootstrap up and running you need to copy the files in themes/bootstrap/views to you themes/views folder.
 If you're not familiar with Yii's theming, read more about it [here](http://www.yiiframework.com/doc/guide/1.1/en/topics.theming).